awesome121/happy-farmer/README.md

 Using Eclipse, Project Explorer: src -> main -> App.java

 # Game Introduction
-The Goal of this game is earning as much money as you can given limited time!
+The Goal of this game is earning as much money as you can given limited time! <br/>
 A player has to find a balance point between his money and time.
 In the end, there would be a weighted final score considering all of the player's property.
-The game can be achived and reloaded.
+The game can be achived and reloaded.<br/>
 At the beginning, the player can choose days between 5-10, inclusive.
 The more starting days the player chooses, the less staring money the player has.
-Even though the player chooses 5 days at first, there is a "Time Machine" in general store, which allows the player having a chance to increase left time, but it's very expensive.
+Even though the player chooses 5 days at first, there is a "Time Machine" in general store, which allows the player having a chance to increase left time, but it's very expensive.<br/>
 4 types of farm: Standard, crop, animal, and fish farm.
-Each of them has its own special advantage and disadvantage, but all of them allows the player to grow crops and feed animals.
+Each of them has its own special advantage and disadvantage, but all of them allows the player to grow crops and feed animals.<br/>
 6 species of crops and 3 species of animals are provided in general store.
-The player will only have starting money at the beginning.
+The player will only have starting money at the beginning.<br/>
 6 types of actions: Tend farm land, feed animals, harvest crops, tend crops by water or by fertilizer, play with animals and fishing(Fishing farm only).
-There are only 2 actions allowed to perform per day.
+There are only 2 actions allowed to perform per day.<br/>
 There will be random events happening which are broken fence, drought and county fair encouraging and discouraging the player throughout the whole game when switching to the next day.
-Even though animals are relatively expensive, broken fence is very likely to happen due to poor management.
+Even though animals are relatively expensive, broken fence is very likely to happen due to poor management.<br/><br/>

 # Enable GUI Design
 **Please read this section care fully so that you can manage to open our design mode**